jostmey/NakedTensor/README.md

 You are one buzzword away from being a professional.
 Instead of fitting a line to just eight datapoints, we will now fit a line to 8-million datapoints.
 Welcome to **big data**.

 There are two major changes in the code.
 The first is bookkeeping.
 Because of all the data, the error must be defined using placeholders instead of actual data.
 Later in the code, the data is fed through the placeholders.
 The second change is that because we have so much data, only a sample of data is fed into the model at any given time.
 Each time an operation of gradient descent is called, a new sample of data is fed into the model.
 By sampling the dataset, *TensorFlow* never has to deal with the entire dataset at once.
-This works surprisingly well and there is theory that says it is okay to do this ([link](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)).
+This works surprisingly well and there is [theory](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) that says it is okay to do this.
 There are a few conditions that the theory says are important, like the step size must decrease with each iteration.
 For now, who cares!
 It works.

 ## Conclusion